 Limitations of Journal Entries

-Though journal entries are an essential part of accounting, it has certain shortcomings, which makes it quite inconvenient for some business entities to journalize its business transactions.
+Though journal entries are an essential part of accounting, it has certain shortcomings.
+Thus, making it quite inconvenient for some business entities to journalize its business transactions.

 Following are some of these drawbacks: